 Thus far, June had its ups and downs.
 With the re-opening of the economy I’m in no hurry to get back to the “new normal” life.
 California supposedly had an increase in COVID19 cases due to more tests being done but, I don’t know what’s true these days.
 I’ve continued to stay home, keep my distance and limit the amount of people I socialize with … Continue reading June Update: Celebrating My Birthday.

 Did you know the largest city in Orange County is Anaheim?
 Did you know it was founded by the Germans?
 At one point the Germans lived near the Santa Ana River and combined the name Ana with heim (it means home).
 The Germans got it right because Orange County is home to me.
 With so many things to see and do, it’s no wonder I keep … Continue reading Top 5 Things To Do in Orange County, CA

 Driving up north to Carmel from Orange County took about 5 hours.
 If you’ve never driven from Southern California to Northern California, well, you’re in for a ride through mostly seeing the valley, mountains in the background or occasionally seeing cows roaming in a wide open space.
 In short, make sure you have a good music and a great company to keep you entertained.
-After … Continue reading Escaping to a Fairy Tale Town for a 3-Day Weekend.
+After … Continue reading Escaping to a Fairy Tale Town.
 This is Carmel By The Sea.

 It’s been a stressful month.
 Since my last update a lot has happened in the last 2 weeks and I mean LOTS!
 Like most businesses these days, the company I worked for also felt the ripple effect from the COVID-19 situation.
 A week ago, I started my day business as usual when I received a message from my manager saying she’s been laid-off.
 I was … Continue reading Mid-May Update: Entering Phase 3